-Heart attacks (myocardial infarctions) are a very common occurrence in the United States.
+Heart attacks (called myocardial infarctions) are very common in the United States.
 During a heart attack, the blood supply that normally nourishes the heart with oxygen is cut off and the heart muscle begins to die.
-Some people who experience heart...
+Some people who are having a heart...
 Read more

-Heart attacks (myocardial infarctions) are a very common occurrence in the United States.
+Heart attacks (called myocardial infarctions) are very common in the United States.
 During a heart attack, the blood supply that normally nourishes the heart with oxygen is cut off and the heart muscle begins to die.

-Some people who experience heart attacks have symptoms, while others show no signs.
-Many people who have a heart attack report they have chest pain, fatigue, and trouble breathing.
+Some people who are having a heart attack have symptoms, while others show no signs.
+Many people report chest pain, upper body pain, sweating, nausea, fatigue, and trouble breathing.

 A heart attack is a serious medical emergency.
-Seek immediate medical attention if you or someone you know are experiencing symptoms that could signal a heart attack.
+Seek immediate medical attention if you or someone you know is experiencing symptoms that could signal a heart attack.

 There are a few cardiac conditions that can cause heart attacks.
-One of the most common causes is when plaque builds up in arteries (arthrosclerosis) and prevents blood from getting to the heart.
+One of the most common causes is plaque buildup in the arteries (atherosclerosis) that prevents blood from getting to the heart muscle.
 Heart attacks can also be caused by blood clots or a torn blood vessel.
-Less commonly, a heart attack can be caused by a blood vessel spasm.
+Less commonly, a heart attack is caused by a blood vessel spasm.

-There are factors that can put you at risk for having a heart attack.
+There are factors that can put you at risk for a heart attack.
 Some factors you can’t change, such as age and family history.
-Other factors, called modifiable risk factors, you can change to decrease your odds of having heart attacks.
-The risk factors for heart attacks are that you can’t change include:
+Other factors, called modifiable risk factors, are ones you can change.
+The risk factors that you can’t change include:

-- age: If you are over age 65, your risk for having a heart attack is greater.
+- Age: If you are over 65, your risk for having a heart attack is greater.

-- gender: Men are more at risk than women.
+- Sex: Men are more at risk than women.